LoganDrdaCS/diabetes-risk-predictor/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-This project may be run directly from an IDE that support Python.

 ### Prerequisites
-A user requires 5 libraries for the program to operate:
+There are 5 required libraries for the program:

 * pandas
   ```sh